pkgw/website-netlify-experiment/content/2019/creating-aas-interactive-figures/index.md

 If you ask me, the big idea is communication: *readers should be presented with a rich set of tools for exploring and understanding the data presented in research articles*.
-Static plots and data tables are good, but electronic publishing makes it possible to give readers much more sophisticated ways to investigate the data in a publication.
+Static plots and data tables are good, but electronic publishing makes it possible to do so much more!
 In one kind of ideal world, readers would be able to simply click on the data in an article and immediately start exploring them using their favorite analysis tools.

 It sounds like it would be a lot of work for authors to wire up this kind of complex functionality.
 But what if we invert this vision — *what if your